datastax/dsbulk/manual/settings.md

 #### --codec.date _&lt;string&gt;_

-The temporal pattern to use for `String` to CQL `date` conversions.
+The temporal pattern to use for `String` to CQL `date` conversion.
 Valid choices:

-- A date-time pattern such as `uuuu-MM-dd`.
+- A date-time pattern such as `yyyy-MM-dd`.
 - A pre-defined formatter such as `ISO_LOCAL_DATE`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.

 For more information on patterns and pre-defined formatters, see [Patterns for Formatting and Parsing](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) in Oracle Java documentation.